ddaugher/backoffice_docs/source/getting-started-guide.rst

 Install the Command-Line Interface
 ----------------------------------

 Next, install the command-line interface.
-Gigalixir has a web interface at https://console.gigalixir.com/, but you will likely still want the CLI.
+BackofficeDocs has a web interface at https://console.gigalixir.com/, but you will likely still want the CLI.

 .. tabs::